bg4uvr/esp8266mws/readme.md

 1. **Power supply**

    The solar cell is connected to the CN3791 charging module, and the output of the charging module is connected to the lithium protection plate and the 18650 battery.
-The output of the protection plate is directly connected to the 3.3V power supply of the Nodemcu plate and the GND address (although ESP8266 official does not recommend direct power supply from lithium, I think this connection is the most appropriate after weighing the advantages and disadvantages).
+The output of the protection plate is directly connected to the 3.3V power supply of the Nodemcu plate and the GND (although ESP8266 official does not recommend direct power supply from lithium, I think this connection is the most appropriate after weighing the advantages and disadvantages).

 2. **sensor**